 The flowering period for these species' carmine-pink blooms is from February to March.
-The leaves have a deep green colour with a hint of white and grey in the center.
-Being a fragrant plant, it is renowned for winning the RHS Award of Garden Merit.
+The leaves are deep green, with a hint of white and grey in the center.
+It is a fragrant plant renowned for winning the RHS Award of Garden Merit.

 7. Cyclamen Hederifolium

 Neapolitan Cyclamen and ivy-leaved Cyclamen are two more common names for this plant.
 These are perennial tuberous plants with rounded leaves.
 The flowers have twisted petals.

 This plant can grow to a maximum height of about 12 cm.
 The flowers are typically white but can occasionally have pink blooms.